magento/merchdocs/src/live-search/synonyms-type.md

 - It is never necessary to define both singular and plural forms a word as a synonym.
 If you have a mixture of singular and plural terms in your catalog, Search will find the correct set of products.

   For example, if you use the word “pant” in the product name and a shopper searches for “pants”, the correct set of products is returned, and the singular word “pant” is offered as a suggestion.

-## Known issue

-- If a synonym term contains multiple words, each word is treated as a separate synonym.
-For example, if you define "time piece" as a synonym of "watch", both "time" and "piece" are treated as synonyms of watch.